-Make sure you have all of the documentation each school requires — things like test-score reports and undergraduate or exchange-program transcripts.
+Ensure you have all of the documentation each school requires — things like test-score reports and undergraduate or exchange-program transcripts.
 If you’re missing something at this point, you’ll probably have to hustle to secure what you need.

 Finalize your resume.
 Many schools have cut down on essay requirements, so resumes are playing a more significant role in deciding prospective students’ fates.
 Your resume must tell the full story of your professional, educational, and extracurricular achievements.

-Fill out those data forms with care and accuracy
+Fill out those data forms with care

 There’s no spellcheck available on these forms, and if you’re rushing through them, you are likely to make a mistake.
 The adcomm should not see something riddled with typos first thing!